eclipse-hawkbit/hawkbit/site/content/concepts/authentication.md

 #### Target Security Token Authentication

-There is a 32 alphanumeric character security-token for each created target within IoT hawkBit.
-This token can be used to authenticate the target at hawkBit through the HTTP-Authorization header with the custom scheme _TargetToken_.
+Each target created within IoT hawkBit has a security token.
+This token is generated automatically with 32 alphanumeric characters upon target creation.
+Alternatively, a token with up to 128 characters can be provided during target creation.
+The security token can be used to authenticate the target at hawkBit through the HTTP-Authorization header with the custom scheme _TargetToken_.

 ```
 GET /DEFAULT/controller/v1/0e945f95-9117-4500-9b0a-9c6d72fa6c07 HTTP/1.1